offensive-vk/AwesomeCloud/.github/security.md

 Please Create an Issue through [Github](https://github.com/) by clicking [here](https://github.com/offensive-vk/AwesomeCloud).

 If you have any enhancements or modifications related to questions and answers, please create a Pull Request [here](https://github.com/offensive-vk/AwesomeCloud/pulls).

+This Project / Repository is licensed under GNU GENERAL PUBLIC LICENSE v3.0 and uses [Git](https://git-scm.org/) as it's only and default version control system.